Centuro Global, June 13, 2019

 - Government Programmes: The potential for substantial funding if you have the patience and diligence to secure them.

 In conclusion, there are numerous considerations and potential pitfalls to every funding option.
 Even the most experienced entrepreneurs can struggle to source investment and then trip up just before or after raising capital.
-Centuro Global specialises in helping startups attract funding and helps put proven models in place to make the most of whatever capital and equity you have available.
+Centuro Global specialises in helping startups attract funding and helps put proven models in place to make the most of your available capital and equity.
+Find out more today.